franklingg/franklingg/README.md

 <img align="right" width="375" src="https://user-images.githubusercontent.com/61962950/120808536-8ae73b80-c51f-11eb-9a2f-418fe02d6634.gif"></img>

-I'm a newby programmer doing some programs.
+I'm a junior programmer with some experience on web and mobile development.
 I'm learning a lot these days so wait for me, I'll get there!

 But if you're really curious, check it out a little bit.